gregmsanderson/fly-live-beats/docs/2-fly-io-deploy-it.md

 In future you can download the latest version using `flyctl version update`.

-We'll now need to sign in to get a token by running: `flyctl auth login`.
+You need to sign in to get a token by running: `flyctl auth login`.

 That should open a new browser window.
-Since we are still signed in, we can connect to the account.
 It should say _"Your FlyCTL should be connected now"_.

-Before we close that window we'll add a credit card:
+Before closing that window, add a credit card:

 ![Dashboard](img/fly_credit_card.jpeg)

 There is a [free tier](https://fly.io/docs/about/pricing/) however adding that credit card is necessary to verify your identity and to prevent abuse.

-Now we should be able to deploy.
+Now it should be possible to deploy.

-**Note:** This is a new Fly.io account and so we will automatically be using Fly.io's new [V2/Machines](https://fly.io/docs/about/pricing/#apps-v2-and-machines).
+**Note:** This is a new Fly.io account and so I will automatically be using Fly.io's new [V2/Machines](https://fly.io/docs/about/pricing/#apps-v2-and-machines).
 If you have an existing app yet to be migrated to V2, Fly.io have a [guide for that](https://fly.io/docs/apps/migrate-to-v2/).

 ## Database

-We know the Live Beats app needs a Postgres database.
+The Live Beats app needs a Postgres database.

-We _could_ create the database at the same time as the app.
-However that's not what we'll be doing with AWS.
-So let's go ahead and [create that database](https://fly.io/docs/postgres/getting-started/create-pg-cluster/) first:
+I _could_ create the database at the same time as the app.
+However that's not what I'll be doing with AWS.
+So I'll [create a database on Fly.io](https://fly.io/docs/postgres/getting-started/create-pg-cluster/) first by running:

 ```sh
 $ flyctl postgres create
 ```

-That talks you through the options.
-It asks for a name, the region, and whether you want high availability (HA).
-Since this is just for a test we can pick the smallest size (a single node with a shared CPU).
-However to run your app in production we strongly recommend using those instead:
+As shown below, that talks you through the options.
+Since this is just for a test I'll pick the smallest size (no HA on a single node, with a shared CPU).
+However to run your app in production you should use HA.

 ```sh
 ?
 Choose an app name (leave blank to generate one): your-name-here